 The easiest way to calm yourself when you feel the hysteria setting in?
 Put on your favorite tune—seriously.
-According to this study, listening to music that you self select decreases perceived stress and increases the subject’s sense of personal control and well-being.
+According to this study, listening to music that you decreases perceived stress and increases the subject’s sense of personal control and well-being.
 (No judgment if it’s the new T.Swift album.)

-According to this study, chewing a stick of gum can help relieve anxiety, improve your alertness, and reduce stress.
+Chewing a stick of gum can help relieve anxiety, improve your alertness, and reduce stress.
 Not the most attractive habit, perhaps, but a good tip to tuck away for a rainy day (or, let’s be real, in a few hours).

 How do you de-stress?
 Tell us below!

 Furman D, Campisi J, Verdin E, et al. Chronic inflammation in the etiology of disease across the life span.
 Nat Med.
 2019;25(12):1822‐1832. doi:10.1038/s41591-019-0675-0

 Nakao M. Heart rate variability and perceived stress as measurements of relaxation response.
 J Clin Med.
 2019;8(10):1704. doi:10.3390/jcm8101704

 Aspinall P, Mavros P, Coyne R, Roe J. The urban brain: analysing outdoor physical activity with mobile EEG.
 Br J Sports Med.
 2015;49(4):272‐276. doi:10.1136/bjsports-2012-091877